 It's a classic outback event which, like other rodeos, is a competition to test cowboys' skills in different rides.

-The Great Wheelbarrow Race is held on a three day weekend in late May, and it is one of the more unique events up here.
+The Great Wheelbarrow Race is held on a three day weekend in late May, and it is one of the more unique Cape York events.

 It's a race from Mareeba to Chillagoe, and racing are - people walking while pushing wheelbarrows.
 In the old gold rush days a lot of wheelbarrows were pushed this way.